-Like Wright’s imaginary fireplace, microwave ovens can also shorten the amount of time it takes to accomplish another task: cooking our meals.
+Like Wright’s imaginary fireplace, microwaves can also shorten the amount of time it takes to accomplish another task: cooking our meals.
 They’ve proliferated quickly since their commercial introduction in the late 1960s, so much so that it’s now hard for many of us to imagine a kitchen without one.

 And along with the technology, the food industry has innovated tens of thousands of products designed to work with the microwave oven.
-The microwave oven has become so much of a default, that sometimes you have to experiment to figure out how to cook that frozen dish in boiling water or a pan or a toaster.
+Microwaves have become so much of a default, that sometimes you have to experiment to figure out how to cook that frozen dish in boiling water or a pan or a toaster.

 Over the next few decades, microwave ovens evolved to include a turntable and to be more affordable and applicable for everyday consumer use.
 And today, nearly every modern home, restaurant, office building, and motel room has a microwave oven in it.

-But even though microwaves have become a regularly used appliance, the question remains: are microwave ovens safe?
+But even though microwaves have become a regularly used appliance, the question remains: are microwaves safe?

-What are Microwave Ovens and How Do They Work?
+What are Microwaves and How Do They Work?

 Microwaves were developed to cook and heat food quickly.
 They’re named for the electromagnetic waves that they produce — microwaves — which are longer than infrared radiation, but shorter than radio waves.
 The appliance uses a glass turntable to rotate food as it cooks, which helps to prevent cold spots.